The Guide to Commuting in Fiji© FijiPocketGuide.com

 How to Commute in Fiji

 Although Fiji is made up of 333 islands spread across almost 1.3 million square kilometres, public and local transport services are limited to islands with roads.
 Therefore, commuting transport is available on islands such as Viti Levu (the main island), Vanua Levu, Taveuni and Ovalau.
-With the railway lines exclusively for the use of transporting sugarcane, public transport on these islands is on road.
+With the railway lines exclusively for the use of transporting sugarcane, public transport on these islands is on the road.
 Check out the guide below on commuting in Fiji to learn more about the local transport.

 For more information on overwater transport in Fiji, see our guide to Public Transport in Fiji.